Skip to content

 trainable (bool): Whether the module's variables should be trainable.

 ``call`` also accepts an optional ``sandbox`` kwarg.
-If given, the
+The resolution

 """